How to Ace Your MBA Interview: With Prep Questions & Answers

 Just as every MBA program is different, the interview at each MBA program is different.
 Each school has specific objectives and formats for its interview.
 It's critical to understand these specifics so you can set yourself up for success.

-One way to do this is to reach out to the school’s community to see if they'd be willing to share their experiences or offer any advice.
-Search LinkedIn for an alum or current MBA student that has some connection with you: perhaps someone from your alma mater, someone who played the same sport as you, or volunteered at the same organization.
-Reach out, let them know you’re a prospective applicant, and ask if you can set up a brief chat.
+One way to do this is to talk to people with real insight into the program.
+Reach out to current students and/or alumni to see if they'd be willing to share their experiences or offer any advice.
+Use LinkedIn to find people with some kind of connection to you–perhaps someone from your alma mater, someone with a similar career trajectory, someone who played the same sport as you, or someone who volunteered at the same organization.
+Reach out, let them know you’re a prospective applicant, and ask if you can set up a brief chat to learn from them.
 Most times, you'll find people very willing to share their experiences.
+Make sure to prepare thoughtful questions and show your gratitude for their time during and after the call.

 We’ve also got lots of school-specific articles that can help you familiarize yourself with the nuances of each program.
 Check these out on the MBA Library page.